brandghost/brandghost.github.io/_posts/2025-03-04-introducing-polls.md

 To start leveraging the power of polls:​

-1. Log into BrandGhost: Access your dashboard and navigate to the Poll Posts section.​
+1. Log into BrandGhost: Go to Post Now or Schedule Post, then choose the Poll post type.

 2. Create Your Poll: Draft your question and provide multiple-choice answers tailored to your audience's interests.​

 3. Schedule or Post Immediately: Choose to publish your poll right away or schedule it for optimal engagement times.​

-4. Analyze Results: Use our analytics tools to track responses and engagement metrics, refining your content strategy based on real data.​

 Incorporating polls into your social media efforts can lead to richer interactions and deeper audience understanding.
 With BrandGhost's Poll Posts feature, creating engaging polls is now simpler than ever.​